 Other studies have demonstrated that beta frequency may be used by the brain to switch between pieces of information stored in working memory.

-As the author of the study Mikael Lundqvist has put it:
+As the author of the study, Mikael Lundqvist has put it:

 “The beta rhythm acts like a brake, controlling when to express information held in working memory and allow it to influence behavior,”

 When you are holding a piece of information in working memory, it feels as if it is stable, as if it is there all the time.
-Scientists used to believe that this must be supported by steady neuronal firing, a constant activity which represents the thought.
+Scientists used to believe that this must be supported by steady neuronal firing, a constant activity that represents the thought.
 Research with beta waves shows that working memory may be supported by brief spikes of neural activity controlled by beta waves, rather than continuous firing.
 In other words, our memories are “blinking in and out of existence”.

 As you can see, beta waves regulate a lot of what happens in your mind, moment to moment.
 They also serve to control what you think about, being associated with the top-down control of attention.